opendata-euskadi/WebDocumentacionLinkedDataOpenDataEuskadi/prototipo.md

 ## Introduction

-The aim of Open Data initiatives like [Open Data Euskadi](http://opendata.euskadi.eus) is to publish government data in the most interoperable and rich way, so that citizens and other institutions can build interesting applications and perform deep analyses.
+The aim of Open Data initiatives like [Open Data Euskadi](http://opendata.euskadi.eus) is to publish government data in the most interoperable and rich way, so that citisens and other institutions can build interesting applications and perform deep analyses.
 Linked Data offers a suitable technology to do so, through the so called Linked Open Data.

 [![Five star Linked Open Data](img/5-star-steps.png)](http://5stardata.info)

 The idea behind [Linked Data](https://www.w3.org/standards/semanticweb/data) is to publish data directly on the Web, using current technologies, with standards like RDF, OWL, SHACL, and SPARQL.
-In order for such data to be useful, it must be identified with URIs, accesible through HTTP, and most importantly, linked to other Linked Data resources, to be a part of the Linked Open Data Cloud.
+In order for such data to be useful, it must be identified with URIs, accessible through HTTP, and most importantly, linked to external Linked Data resources, to be a part of the Linked Open Data Cloud.

 [![Linked Open Data cloud](img/lod.png)](http://lod-cloud.net/versions/2017-08-22/lod.png)